-The Long-Bodied Cellar Spider should invoke fear within smaller insect prey, but not with humans.
+The stealthy Long-bodied Cellar Spider should only invoke fear in small insect prey, not with humans trying to do laundry.